cyclus/cyclus.github.com/source/basics/introduction.rst

 Introduction to the |cyclus| Fuel Cycle Simulator
 =================================================

-|cyclus| is a next generation agent-based nuclear fuel cycle simulation
+|cyclus| is a nuclear fuel cycle simulation platform whose genesis was driven
-platform whose genesis was driven by a variety of gaps seen in previous fuel cycle simulation efforts.
-The current fleet of :term:`fuel cycle simulators
-<fuel cycle simulator>` addresses three major design and development
+by a variety of gaps seen in previous fuel cycle simulation efforts, which attempted to address three major design and development philosophies:
-philosophies:

     #.
 A desire for usability, thus developing a tool which begins with a
        simple model in a visual development environment that aims to provide an